Falcons RB Gurley: Proving worth a yearly task

 "I trusted their staff.
 I wouldn't have signed here if I didn't.
 [Load management] is something we can talk about going into camp.''

 A report surfaced about Gurley having arthritis in his knee, but the Rams brass never confirmed the report.
-Gurley's touches decreased over time.
-Last season, he had 254 touches, the first time he had less than 315 touches since 250 touches in 13 games as a rookie.
+Gurley's touches have decreased over time.
+Last season, he had 254 touches, the first time he had fewer than 315 touches since 250 touches in 13 games as a rookie.

 ESPN injury analyst Stephania Bell spoke in general terms about Gurley's knee.